webpy/webpy.github.com/docs/0.3/tutorial.md

 So you know Python and want to make a website. web.py provides the code to make that easy.

 If you want to do the whole tutorial, you'll need to have installed Python, web.py, flup, psycopg2, and Postgres (or equivalent database and Python driver).
-(See <a href="/install">install</a> for details.)
+(See [install](/install) for details.)

 Let's get started.